MicrosoftDocs/dynamics365-guidance/guidance/business-processes/prospect-to-quote-estimate-quote-sales-overview.md

 ---
-title: Estimate and quote sales overview
+title: Overview of the estimate and quote sales business process area
 description: Learn how you can use Dynamics 365 products to support the organization's business processes for estimating and quoting sales. ms.date: 11/01/2023 ms.topic: conceptual